Why September is the best time to visit Crete

 2. Perfect weather

 Crete is the southernmost part of Greece, so summers on the island are usually extremely hot and dry.
-In September, however, it is the end of the big heat waves.
-The weather remains warm, but now it’s more pleasant since temperatures don’t climb over 30°C, days are still long and the sea temperature is more enjoyable than ever.
+In September, however, marks the end of the big heat waves.
+The weather remains warm and pleasant since temperatures don’t usually surpass 30°C, days are still long and the sea temperature is more enjoyable than ever.

 This September weather is ideal for outdoor activities and water sports.
 If you are looking for the August winds, you can still find them in western Crete.
 And even though the summer isn’t at all over, you can enjoy cooler evenings by the sea.
-You probably won’t need a jacket, though, unless you take a trip to the mountain.
+You probably won’t need a jacket, though, unless you are planning on taking a trip to the mountain.

-Tip: September is a great time to visit Crete if you have a family with small kids, so that you can spend long days at the beach with them and introduce them to the sea!
+Tip: September is a great time to visit Crete if you have a family with small kids, since it’s the best season to spend long days at the beach with them and introduce them to the sea!

 Falasarna beach in western Crete